Kapelianovych/fluss-core/README.md

 #### Task

-Monad that allow to perform some actions asyncrounously and deferred in time (in opposite `Promise` that start doing job immediately after definition).
+Monad that allow to perform some actions asynchronously and deferred in time (in opposite `Promise` that starts doing job immediately after definition).

 [Difference between Task and Promise.](https://glebbahmutov.com/blog/difference-between-promise-and-task/)